Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/giant-slug.md

   - name: "Mucus"
     desc: "  Any creature hit by the giant slug or that moves into its mucus trail is coated in sticky, caustic mucus.
 It takes 1d4 (1d4) [[rules/conditions.md#Persistent%20Damage|persistent acid damage]] and takes a –5-foot status penalty to its Speeds while the damage persists."
   - name: "Mucus Trail"
     desc: "  Any square the giant slug moves into is coated in mucus.
-These spaces are [[terrain|difficult terrain]], and any creature that moves into one or ends its turn in one is subjected to the slug's mucus.
-After an hour, the mucus dries and the area is no longer [[terrain|difficult terrain]]."
+These spaces are [[rules/core-rulebook/chapter-9-playing-the-game.md#Terrain|difficult terrain]], and any creature that moves into one or ends its turn in one is subjected to the slug's mucus.
+After an hour, the mucus dries and the area is no longer [[rules/core-rulebook/chapter-9-playing-the-game.md#Terrain|difficult terrain]]."
   - name: "Trample"
     desc: "⬽  Large or smaller, foot, DC 27."